The Bearcat’s Declassified Job-Hunt Survival Guide

 Also, if you’re applying for academic positions, be sure to check out the graduate student handout documents that the Academic Writing Center put together for those going into the academic job market.

 Practice Your Interviewing Skills

 The job interview can be one of the more exciting or daunting aspects of the job interview, depending on how you interview.
 No matter our comfort level, we can all use practice with interviewing skills.
-The InterviewStream service can be a great way to brush up, as the service has a number of useful documents that cover best interviewing practices, avoiding the “likes” and “umms,” and composing your elevator pitch.
-The service also allows you to practice on pre-made interviews and evaluate how you did.
+BigInterview, an online interview practice tool, can be a great way to brush up.
+This service is free to UC students.
+You can also make an appointment at the Career Studio or go to walk-in hours at the Career Studio to practice your answers and get immediate feedback.

 Join a Virtual Meet-and-Greet with Handshake